What Do You Do After An Auto Accident?

 Immediately after the accident, you should seek medical attention – even if you think you haven’t suffered an injury.
 The adrenaline from the accident may mask serious injuries, and sometimes, certain injuries may be asymptomatic (meaning they do not reveal themselves until later).
 You should visit a medical professional or an emergency room immediately.
 If you are injured, a diagnosis of your injury is necessary when trying to collect the money you deserve.
 If your doctor prescribes medicine, you should have those prescriptions filled promptly.
 You should follow your doctor’s advice regarding any follow-up treatment or referrals, including physical therapy.
 Failing to follow your doctor’s advice and attend appointments may signal to the insurance company that your injuries aren’t as bad as you claim they are.

-Some of the most common injuries that occur after a car accident include:
+Some of the most common injuries that occur after an auto accident include:

 - Spinal cord injuries